Career Advice

 A fistful of resumés

 You’ve probably already got a resumé in some form on file.
-Ensure it’s up to date and, if you have a hit-list of companies to approach, customise different versions to emphasise your skills and experience most suited to their requirements.
+Ensure it’s up to date and, if you have a hit-list of companies to approach, customize different versions to emphasize your skills and experience most suited to their requirements.
 Not necessarily a completely different one for each recruiter – but maybe…

-Even though most companies at careers fairs are looking to fill entry-level jobs, they can still have surprising experience expectations – we discuss how to get around that in this blog.
+Even though most companies at career fairs are looking to fill entry-level jobs, they can still have surprising experience expectations – we discuss how to get around that in this blog.

 Anyway, if you have 2 or 3 versions, print off more than you think you’ll need and keep them in clearly marked folders.
 You’ve got an online version of your CV too, right?
 Perhaps have a link to it on your resumé so it can be easily viewed and shared.